pingcap/blog/insert-into-tidb-hackathon-2019-values-hack-fun-tidb-ecosystem.md

 ## What’s next

 Stay tuned to this blog, because our winning teams are going to share more details of their excellent project.
 If you’re interested in one of the projects, you’re warmly welcomed to join in our open-source community.
-[Slack](https://pingcap.com/tidbslack)channel is always open for you to contact our engineers.
+[Slack](https://pingcap.com/tidbslack) channel is always open for you to contact our engineers.
 Want to contribute your ideas to the next Hackathon?
 Feel free to shoot a DM to our [Twitter](https://twitter.com/PingCAP).

 See you next year!